zheyuanhu01/HTE_PINN/README.md

 }
 ```

-You may also consider citing our other papers on high-dimensional and high-order PINN and PDE:
+You may also consider citing our other papers on high-dimensional and high-order PINN and PDE, whose codes will also be publicly available once they are accepted.

 ```bibtex
 @article{hu2023tackling,